 - 1 teaspoon almond extract

-- Preheat oven to 350 F. Prepare three 9-inch layer pans by greasing and flouring the entire inside surface and fastening the damp “Bake-even” strips around the outside edges of the pans. (if you don’t have these, you can still bake this cake, but trust me, they are well worth the investment.)
+- Preheat oven to 350 F. Prepare three 8-inch layer pans by greasing and flouring the entire inside surface and fastening the damp “Bake-even” strips around the outside edges of the pans. (if you don’t have these, you can still bake this cake, but trust me, they are well worth the investment.)
+Note * If you are making cupcakes, prepare 2 cupcake tins with paper liners.
+Spray the inside of the paper liner with cooking spray.

 - In a medium mixing bowl, combine flour, 1 1/2 cups pistachios, baking powder, baking soda, and salt.
 Set aside.